earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

-The basic idea here is that we test various combinations of numbers in a certain range until we come up with two numbers, `base` and `shift`, such that `base << shift` is as closest to `num` as possible (i.e. we minimize their absolute difference, `diff`.
-We then use our divide-and conquer-algorithm to break up `best_base` and `best_shift`, and then repeat the procedure on `diff` until it reaches zero, summing the terms along the way.
+The basic idea here is that we test various combinations of numbers in a certain range until we come up with two numbers, `base` and `shift`, such that `base << shift` is as closest to `num` as possible (i.e. we minimize their absolute difference, `diff`).
+We then use our divide-and-conquer algorithm to break up `best_base` and `best_shift`, and then repeat the procedure on `diff` until it reaches zero, summing the terms along the way.

 The argument to `range()`, `span`, represents the width of the search space.
 This can't be too large, or we'll end getting `num` as our `base` and `0` as